lwilletts/fyre/README.md

 No piece of software is perfect:

 - Having two instances of mpv causes the second one to be treated as a urxvtc window, becoming tiled.
 - The 'detection' script is too slow and could do with being modularised.
-- Middle mouse is glitchy on touchpads, especially if using my own wew.c
+- Middle mouse is glitchy on touchpads, especially if using my fork of opt.

 Shameless Plug
 --------------

-If you want to contact me about anything, my website can be found [here](http://wildefyr.net) and I can also be found on the Freenode IRC under the nick 'Wildefyr' where I am often found in #archlinux and #neovim.
+If you want to contact me about anything, my website can be found [here](http://wildefyr.net) and I can also be found on the Freenode IRC under the nick 'Wildefyr' where I am often found in #crux and #6c37.